jsmnlzc/dev-docs/software/index.md

 included in the browser and concatenated with the compiled script before being presented for download.

+Another alternative for programming the BBC micro:bit board is Simulink®, developed by MathWorks®.
+This is a block diagram environment for simulation and Model-Based Design.
+In the graphical editor, you can build systems using blocks, simulate to understand system behaviour, and automatically generate code to run directly on the hardware.
+This approach is a great introduction to the automatic code generation process performed in industry, including:

+* **The use of Simulink® external mode.** The external mode enables you to connect your Simulink block diagram to your application that runs the model on the micro:bit target.
+The block diagram becomes a user interface to the real-time application.
+By changing parameters in the Simulink blocks, you also change parameters in the real-time application.
+Note that in this case you need a host computer to build and start/stop you model.
+*	**Deployment to the micro:bit board**, enabling the micro:bit board to run completely autonomously as a standalone application.
+* **Seamless progression to working with other hardware boards**, such as RaspberryPi, Arduino, LEGO EV3, etc. Simulink already contains hardware support libraries for the more complex boards.
+Moving on from one hardware target to another requires only minimal changes.

+Programming the BBC micro:bit board with Simulink requires the installation of the [Simulink BBC micro:bit support package](https://www.mathworks.com/matlabcentral/fileexchange/60273-simulink-coder-support-package-for-bbc-micro-bit-board).

 ## Interpreted Languages

 In the official micro:bit editors at microbit.co.uk, only Python is interpreted.
 This is done by the use of the MicroPython interpreter.